bnb-chain/greenfield-storage-provider/docs/modules/gateway.md

 ### Universal Endpoint

-We implement the Universal Endpoint according to [Greenfield Whitepaper Universal Endpoint](https://github.com/bnb-chain/greenfield-whitepaper/blob/main/part3.md#231-universal-endpoint).
+We implement the Universal Endpoint according to [Mechain Whitepaper Universal Endpoint](https://github.com/zkMeLabs/mechain-whitepaper/blob/main/part3.md#231-universal-endpoint).

 All objects can be identified and accessed via a universal path: gnfd://<bucket_name><object_name>?[parameter]*